BrianKYildirim/ratelimit-cpp/README.md

 - On Windows, public API functions/classes are decorated with `__declspec(dllexport/dllimport)` via `RL_API` macro in headers.
 - On Unix-like platforms, shared libraries are compiled with `-fvisibility=hidden -fvisibility-inlines-hidden` and public symbols explicitly exported with `RL_API`.
-- The static core (`ratelimit_core`) defines `RL_STATIC` privately so headers compiled within that target use non-dll semantics without leaking to downstream consumers.
+- The static core (`ratelimit_core`) defines `RL_STATIC` privately, so headers compiled within that target use non-dll semantics without leaking to downstream consumers.

 ---